defenseunicorns/uds-common/docs/uds-packages/guide.md

 - UDS generally assumes applications are containerized and can be deployed via Kubernetes. (exceptions are possible, but rare, and require additional work e.g. KubeVirt)
 - The integrator (you) should have access to the application image and deployment code.
 - The "App" should have a compatible license for UDS integration (Apache 2.0 or similar) [see Licensing Considerations](#licensing-considerations).
+- The "App" should have an available Helm chart which can be used for the Zarf package.
+If it does not have one, notify the Airgap App Store team before proceeding further.

 ### Licensing Considerations